vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/layout.md

 - BlogCategory (Only available when blog is enabled)
 - BlogHome (Only available when blog is enabled)
 - BlogType (Only available when blog is enabled)
-- PortfolioHome (Only available when blog is enabled)
 - Timeline (Only available when blog is enabled)

 ## By Overriding Components